julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 **Where did you grow up?**

-I grew up all over the place, Born in Mass, where my folks met, moved to suburb outside columbus, OH, Dublin stayed in Ohio until graduating high school, last few years of high school, half the day in Dublin dong pre recs for college, and the 2nd ½ of the day a fine arts high school in fort Hayes.
+I grew up all over the place.
+I was born in Mass, where my folks met, and moved to the suburb of Dublin outside Columbus, OH.
+I stayed in Ohio until graduating high school, the last few years of high school, half the day in Dublin doing pre reqs for college, and the second half of the day a fine arts high school in fort Hayes.
 And then eventually moved to the west coast, San Francicso and Portland.

 **Has where you grew up influenced your art and design?**

-yes, definitely for the fine arts high school, about sketch booking and the process of work, friends being influenced with Grateful Dead music and the posters that inspired you.
+Yes, definitely for the fine arts high school, learning about sketch booking and the process of work.
+Also friends being influenced with Grateful Dead music and the posters that inspired you.

 **Was there an aha moment when you new design and programming is what you wanted to do?**

-Yeah but like the biggest aha moment was, well its a little out there but it was after a Grateful Dead concert, I think sophmore year of high school, around 2 or 3 in the morning, I had a very interesting day and I was sitting there and had a moment, this realization that I am an artist, I am here to make stuff.
+Yeah but like the biggest aha moment was, well it's a little out there but it was after a Grateful Dead concert, I think sophmore year of high school, around 2 or 3 in the morning, I had a very interesting day and I was sitting there and had a moment, this realization that I am an artist, I am here to make stuff.
 I looked at my buddy and told him, I’m going to be an artist for the rest of my life.
 This stuck with me, and over time, there have been moments or aha of different steps and along the way and what the medium is in terms of making art.
 Like learning photo shop and design tools for the visual aspect, than wanting to make things that people can touch and interact with, and so programming kind of came that way.

 **Where do you draw your inspiration?**